-To learn more about the community-involved siting process for the project, review the advisory group and open house materials listed below.
+For more information about the project, review our project fact sheet.
+To learn more about the community-involved siting process for the project, review the advisory group and open house meeting information listed below.

 What is a transmission line?

 Transmission lines are key elements in the electrical distribution system.
-The lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
+These lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
 Transmission normally takes place at voltages of 55 kV and higher.

 Committed to keeping you informed